 The specs are impressive at first glance.
 It is a grill still worth considering at half the price, but it's not a professional grill, and here's why.

-Rotisserie: The Summit is good at 10,600 with direct, infrared heat.
+- Rotisserie: The Summit is good at 10,600 with direct, infrared heat.
 However, pro grills are almost double at 18,000 BTU to cook the meat quickly.
-You can also use it as an ancillary burner to cook on the top shelf.
+You can also use it for cooking on the top shelf as an ancillary burner.

 Pellet and Charcoal Grills